Signs of Allah in Creation

 The Purpose of Reflection: Towards Certainty and Worship

 The ultimate purpose of observing these signs is to guide humanity towards certainty (yaqin) in faith and sincere worship of Allah.
-The Quran presents the story of Prophet Abraham who was .
+The Quran presents the story of Prophet Abraham who was “shown the realm of the heavens and the earth that he would be among the certain in faith”.
+Ibn Kathir explains that Allah showed Abraham proofs of His Oneness, leading him to realize that only the Eternal, unchanging Creator is worthy of worship, not the celestial bodies that rise and set .
 This narrative illustrates how profound reflection on creation can dismantle false beliefs and solidify monotheism.

 The signs call for an active response from humanity. .
 Tafsir Ibn Kathir links this verse to sincere remembrance of Allah in all states: "standing, sitting, and lying down on their sides," coupled with deep thought about creation 3:191.
 This integrated approach of dhikr (remembrance) and tafakkur (reflection) leads to the recognition that Our Lord!
 You have not created this without purpose, but in truth and justice, for a recompense.
 Ma'arif-ul-Quran emphasizes that such thoughtful individuals are "the essence of human nature" , truly wise.